citusdata/citus_docs/installation/single_machine_deb.rst

 **2. Initialize the Cluster**

-Citus has two kinds of components, the master and the workers.
-The master coordinates queries and maintains metadata on where in the cluster each row of data is.
+Citus has two kinds of components, the coordinator and the workers.
+The coordinator coordinates queries and maintains metadata on where in the cluster each row of data is.
 The workers hold your data and respond to queries.

 Let's create directories for those nodes to store their data.
 For convenience in using PostgreSQL Unix domain socket connections we'll use the postgres user.